Nanofus/leike/README.md

 ## Features

 The application runs in the background and records all text and images that enter the clipboard.
-The text is saved into memory and images copied into a folder (currently desktop).
-Via the main window the user can view their clipboard log.
+The text is saved into memory and images copied into a backup folder.
+The user can view their clipboard log via the main window.

 The application can be quit by right-clicking the tray icon.